 The Lord Jesus clearly states this truth to His disciples.

-What is your response to the demands of the Lord Jesus Christ today?
+What is your response to the demand of the Lord Jesus Christ today?

-Prayer: My Dear Heavenly Father, I declare today that I am indeed dead to sin and the flesh with its desires, lusts and passions through Christ’s death on the cross.
-Dear Holy Spirit, teach and help me to deny, disown, forget, give up, and ignore myself constantly, consistently and continuously so that I may follow and obey my Lord Jesus Christ, in Jesus’ name.
-Amen.
+Prayer: My Dear Heavenly Father, I declare today that I am indeed dead to sin and the flesh with its desires, lusts, and passions through Christ’s death on the cross.
+Dear Holy Spirit, teach and help me to deny, disown, forget, give up, and ignore myself constantly, consistently, and continuously so that I may follow and obey my Lord Jesus Christ, in Jesus’ name.